JamesQQQ1/Masters-2024/README.md

 #### Included Data Files

 This repository includes raw data files that were specifically used in my research.
 These files serve as examples or starting points for users who wish to understand the data format and structure required by the model.

-By adhering to these guidelines, users can effectively leverage the model for a wide array of research questions, making the most of its capabilities to analyze and interpret wind energy potential, land use impacts, or other environmental and geographical phenomena.

 For any queries or further assistance, feel free to open an issue in this repository.